 Create Your Letters by Hand

-- • Multiple Iterations: Draw each character 3-5 times, selecting the version with optimal balance and proportion
+- • Multiple takes: Draw each character 3-5 times and pick the version that holds proportion and rhythm best

-- • Measurement Consistency: Maintain exact baseline, x-height, cap height, and ascender/descender lengths across all letters
+- • Consistent metrics: Hold baseline, x-height, cap height, and ascender/descender lengths across the whole set - mark them on the sheet

 - • iPad + Procreate: Draw with Apple Pencil, export as vector SVG files for import into font software